 This week is a busy one, even by Ryan Seacrest standards.

-Production of American Idol, which is set to return in March, is probably going to hit high gear very soon, too.
+Production of American Idol, which is set to return in March, will probably hit high gear very soon, too.

-While you might not hear or see him, he’s the executive producer of some of pop culture’s most influential shows, including Keeping Up With the Kardasians and all its various spin offs.
+While you might not hear or see him, he’s the executive producer of some of pop culture’s most influential shows, including Keeping Up With the Kardashians and all its various spin-offs.

 And did I mention that he also has his own men’s clothing line and skincare collection?

-Over the years, it’s been nearly impossible not to bump into Seacrest on the red carpet, as the host of American Idol, or as the host of American Top 40.
+Over the years, it’s been nearly impossible not to bump into Seacrest on the red carpet as the host of American Idol or American Top 40.
 It takes moxie to take on all that Seacrest does.
 What’s his secret?